This single-seat Sukhoi Su-27SM from 968 IISAP/GTsPAP i VI. The SM is an upgraded version of the 'Flanker'

 Sukhoi's Su-30SM was represented by both Navy and Air Force examples

-'#48 blue' from the Navy's 43rd Independent Naval Attack Aviation Regiment head's out to Kubinka's runway
+This aircraft from the Navy's 43rd Independent Naval Attack Aviation Regiment head's out to Kubinka's runway